 H&M and Kangol AR filters

 In a collaboration between H&M, a popular Swedish retail brand, and Kangol, an English company known for its streetwear hats and clothing, H&M sold a Kangol collection at H&M stores.
 To promote the collaboration, they chose quite an unusual approach.
-Instead of billboards and social media ads, they rolled out six AR filters users could use to create and share music videos.
+Instead of billboards and social network ads, they rolled out six social AR filters users could use to create and share music videos.
 Needless to say, word of mouth about the Instagram filters worked better than tons of money spent on ads.

 H&M and Kangol effect.
 Source